courtamos/interview_prep/linked_lists/notes.md

 There are 2 types of linked lists:

-1. singly linked
+1. singly linked:

+- nodes: next
+- traverse: forwards only

-2. doubly linked
+2. doubly linked:

+- nodes: next, previous
+- traverse: forwards and backwards

 ## Why Linked Lists VS Arrays OR Objects